ShazFr/ShazFr/README.md

 ---

-### 📌 Featured Projects

-- **Golang Quiz App** – A terminal-based quiz game using goroutines and channels
-- **Auth API in Go** – Login/signup system using JWT and bcrypt with full CRUD support
-- **Backend Projects WIP** – More incoming... 👨‍🏭

----

 ### ⚡ Fun Fact
-I once gave a talk at Microsoft and helped ship an international game title
+I once gave a talk at Microsoft Hyderabad and worked on shipping an International game title